lmiller1990/design-pattenrns-for-vuejs/src/pdf/API-REQUESTS.md

 The Cypress version is included in the final source code.

 It's easy to extend the mock server on a test by test basis, or add additional `cy.intercept()` calls.
-Writing these two tests using `jest.mock` to mock `axios` would be very messy!
+Writing these two tests using `vi.mock` to mock `axios` would be very messy!

 Another very cool feature about `msw` is you can use it in a browser during development.
 It isn't showcased here, but a good exercise would be to try it out and experiment.
 Can you use the same endpoint handlers for both tests and development?